-In other words, an attacker aims to corrupt the training process such that it will be easy to generate input images that will be classified to a predefined target class.
-A trivial attack would be for the attacker to simply choose inputs in the problem domain that are very close to the target class, for instance a slightly modified image for an `$8$' in the image classification example.
-A non-trivial attack would be to craft inputs that are possibly not even in the problem domain and still get it to be classified as the target class.
-For instance, an image similar to a plane icon that is classified as a chosen target digit in the digit classification example would be a non trivial attack.
+In other words, an attacker aims to corrupt the training process such that it will be easy to generate fooling inputs that will be classified to a predefined target class.
+A trivial attack would be for the attacker to simply choose inputs in the problem domain that are very close to the target class, for instance a slightly modified image of an `$8$' in the image classification example.
+A non-trivial attack would be to craft inputs that are possibly not even in the problem domain and still be classified as the target class.
+For instance, an image similar to a plane icon that is classified as a chosen target digit in the digit classification example would be a non-trivial attack.

-Moreover, this attack should be as stealthy as possible, in the sense that it is difficult to detect that a classifier was corrupted during training, and it should be difficult to automatically blacklist the fooling inputs $I$.
-In other words, the accuracy of the corrupted classifier $C'$ should be close to the one of $C$ and there should be no obvious way to characterize the resulting fooling images.
+Moreover, this attack should be as stealthy as possible, in the sense that it is difficult to detect that a classifier was corrupted during training.
+In addition, it should be difficult to automatically blacklist the fooling inputs $I$ when the classifier is deployed after being trained.
+By this requirement we mean that an attacker should have plenty of choices in generating multiple fooling backdoors with various degrees of randomness in order to bypass eventual blacklists that block some previously seen backdoors.
+In other words, the accuracy of the infected classifier $C'$ should be close to the benign accuracy and there should be no obvious way to characterize the resulting fooling images.

-Note that crucially we assume the attacker to be able to inject faults only at the training phase, but not at inference time.
+Note that we assume the attacker to be able to inject faults only at the training phase, but not at inference time.